-Wrongful Conviction Recently Overturned after 34 Years of Imprisonment for a Crime Man Did Not Commit | Davis Vanguard
+Wrongful Conviction Recently Overturned After 34 Years of Imprisonment for a Crime Man Did Not Commit - Davis Vanguard

 Additionally, the defense said Dunn was reported to be with his mother, watching television and talking to a friend who had recently given birth, “a fact cooperated by television and medical records.”

-The Midwest Innocence Project urged new legislation to address the gaps within the current judicial system that have led cases similar to Dunn’s to go unremediated.
+The Midwest Innocence Project urged new legislation to address the gaps within the current judicial system that have led cases similar to Dunn’s go unremediated.

 For example, in 2020, Texas County Circuit Court Judge William Hickle found Dunn to be presumed innocent yet was unable to free him as the result of current Missouri legislation.